 The plan will involve determining how to invest their assets, what insurance they may need such as long-term care and life insurance, and how they will receive income distributions from various sources.

-In later articles, I will address the nuts and bolts of exit planning decisions and strategy, but the personal planning aspect is something I felt was critical to address.
+Many articles address the nuts and bolts of exit planning decisions and strategies - but the personal planning aspect is also a critical component of a successful exit that should be carefully considered.